 Ed Lyon studied at St John’s College Cambridge, the Royal Academy and the National Opera Studio.
 He enjoys an international career in a wide repertoire ranging from the baroque to contemporary music and has appeared in many of the world’s leading opera and concert venues including the Royal Opera House Covent Garden, Glyndebourne Festival Opera, the Bayerische Staatsoper Munich, the Netherlands Opera, the Teatro Real Madrid, the Aix, Edinburgh, Holland and Aldeburgh Festivals, Théâtre du Châtelet Paris, BAM New York, the Theater an der Wien and the BBC Proms, with conductors including Antonio Pappano, William Christie, René Jacobs, Ivor Bolton, Emmanuelle Haïm, Teodor Currentzis and Christian Curnyn.

-Ed Lyon has worked in concert at the BBC Proms (including Bach with The English Concert and Maxwell-Davies with the BBC Singers), with the Bach Choir, City of Birmingham SO (Tom Rakewell in a concert performance of The Rake’s Progress), the London Symphony Orchestra, Mozarteum Orchester Salzburg, New London Concert, Musikkollegium Winterthur, and the English Chamber Orchestra.
-His repertoire includes the baroque and nineteenth century oratorios as well as major tenor concert works such as The Dream of Gerontius and the Britten tenor repertoire.
-Recent and future highlights include performances of Britten’s War Requiem with the NDR Symphony Orchestra, Royal Liverpool Philharmonic Orchestra and Cambridge University Music Society, Elijah at St Albans Cathedral, concerts and a recording of the Brockes Passion with Concerto Copenhagen, Solomon in a concert performance with the Early Opera Company at Covent Garden, Beethoven Symphony No 9 with the Britten Sinfonia and also in a world tour with the Monteverdi Choir and Orchestra, The Kingdom with the BBC Philharmonic Orchestra, Missa Solemnis with the BBC National Orchestra of Wales and Mahler Das Klagende Lied with the Philharmonia Orchestra.
+Ed Lyon’s many concert engagements have included performances at the BBC Proms (including Bach with The English Concert and Maxwell-Davies with the BBC Singers), with the Bach Choir, City of Birmingham SO (Tom Rakewell in a concert performance of The Rake’s Progress), London Symphony Orchestra, Mozarteum Orchester Salzburg, New London Concert, Musikkollegium Winterthur, Royal Liverpool Philharmonic,The King’s Consort, Easter at King’s, Ludus Baroque, Die Kölner Akademie, Israel Camerata and the English Chamber Orchestra.
+His repertoire includes the baroque and nineteenth century oratorios as well as major tenor concert works such as The Dream of Gerontius, Elijah and the Britten tenor repertoire.
+Recent and forthcoming concerts include performances of Messiah, St John Passion (arias), Elijah, B minor mass at the Royal Festival Hall, Seven Deadly Sins by Macmillan, performances of the War Requiem with the Royal Liverpool Philharmonic and NDR Hannover as well as with the Cambridge University Music Society, a concert performance of Solomon with the Early Opera Company on stage at Covent Garden, St Matthew Passion (Evangelist) for the Bach Choir at the Royal Festival Hall and performances of Beethoven Symphony No 9 in Europe and the US with the Monteverdi Choir and Orchestra / Sir John Eliot Gardiner.